ai-tensibility/SetToPy/README.md

-# setPy
+# SetTopy

-**setPy** is a Python library designed to showcase the interconnectedness and transposability of set theory, matrices, algebra, and Cartesian grids.
+**SetTopy** is a Python library designed to showcase the interconnectedness and transposability of set theory, matrices, algebra, and Cartesian grids.
 This library aims to provide a robust framework for performing operations on sets and demonstrating the transformations between different mathematical abstractions.

 ## Organization Coding Guideline: Embracing Hybrid Paradigms for Scalable and Performant Code